 The Department has developed an array of graduated rewards and sanctions to help move juveniles toward law abiding, productive citizenship.
-Research indicates that the reward/sanction ratio of 4:1 can be an effective tool in positively shaping a juvenile's behavior.
+Research indicates that the reward/sanction ratio of four to one can be an effective tool in positively shaping a juvenile's behavior.
 The Department has established a policy and matrix to ensure that responses are swift, certain, and proportionate.